your-diary/ydl/README.md

 *ydl* is a front end for [`youtube-dl`](https://ytdl-org.github.io/youtube-dl/index.html). ydl consists of two programs: `get_video_id` and `ydl`.

-`get_video_id` constructs a list of video ids associated with a username, a channel id or a playlist id, and writes the list to a specified file.
+`get_video_id` constructs a list of video ids associated with a username, a channel id or a playlist id (hereafter, we call them *target*s), and writes the list to a specified file.
 Each video id is appended to the file as long as it is not found in the file.
 This makes it possible, if you in the past called `get_video_id` with the same arguments, to *update* the file.

 `ydl` reads a specified file to construct a list of video ids and then makes `youtube-dl` download videos according to the list.
 When a video is successfully downloaded, the video id corresponding to it is prepended with a number sign `#`, which indicates "you have already downloaded the video".
 By that, you can suspend and resume the operation (without re-downloading anything), or only download newly uploaded videos after updating the list file by `get_video_id`.